jeffThompson/CreativeProgramming2/Resources/UsingAnExternalEditor.md

 Unzip it, then move the folder to wherever you're working!
 I suggest keeping a blank project ready and duplicating it, so you don't have to go through these steps every time.

-You can also go to the `p5.js` Editor, create an empty sketch, save it, and go to File &rarr; Download... and save it to your computer.
+You can also go to the `p5.js` Editor, create an empty sketch, save it, and go to `File → Download...` and save it to your computer.

 The folder contains a few files:
 * `sketch.js`: really the only file we care about – this is your project!